pipe-cd/tutorial/tutorial/content/en/15-prerequisites/_index.md

       - a task execution role which has [`AmazonECSTaskExecutionRolePolicy`](https://docs.aws.amazon.com/ja_jp/aws-managed-policy/latest/reference/AmazonECSTaskExecutionRolePolicy.html)
   - for AWS Lambda:
     - You can call [Lambda APIs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/index.html) from your local to your AWS account.
-    - You have all of:
+    - You have all of: (i.e. all you need to create a Lambda function)
       - a container image in the ECR Repository
       - function’s execution role
   - for Terraform: